BlaBlaCar unveils BlaBlaLines, a new app for daily commutes

 The company has also been facing growing pains.
 It has been focusing on new markets, such as Russia, Eastern Europe and Brazil, and launching new products to make BlaBlaCar more useful.
 BlaBlaLines is a good example of this new strategy.

 BlaBlaLines could turn BlaBlaCar into a service with a lot of recurring transactions.
-It’s a bit more complicated to set up as you need to have a big community.
+It’s a bit more complicated to set up a service like BlaBlaLines as you need to have a big community.
 But it’s a promising service given BlaBlaCar’s ubiquitousness in France.

 -